John Paul Getty III: Kidnapping

-Nine of the kidnappers were apprehended, including Girolamo Piromalli and Saverio Mammoliti, high-ranking members of the 'Ndrangheta, an organized crime organization in Calabria.
-Two of the kidnappers were convicted and sent to prison; the others were acquitted for lack of evidence, including the 'Ndrangheta bosses.
+Nine kidnappers were apprehended, including Girolamo Piromalli and Saverio Mammoliti, high-ranking members of the 'Ndrangheta, an Italian criminal organization based in Calabria.
+Two kidnappers were convicted and sent to prison; the others were acquitted for lack of evidence, including the 'Ndrangheta bosses.
 Most of the ransom money was never recovered.
-In 1977, Getty had an operation to rebuild the ear that his kidnappers had cut off.
+In 1977, Getty had plastic surgery to rebuild the ear that his kidnappers had severed.

 Later life and death

 In 1974, Getty married Gisela Martine Zacher (née Schmidt), who was five months pregnant.
-He had known her and her twin sister Jutta since before his kidnapping, and he was 18 years old when his son Balthazar was born in 1975.
+He had known her and her twin sister Jutta since before his kidnapping.
+He was 18 years old when his son Balthazar was born in 1975.
 The couple divorced in 1993.
-Gisela's daughter, Anna Getty (née Zacher), was adopted by Getty III during their marriage.
+Gisela's daughter, Anna Getty (née Zacher), was adopted by Getty III during marriage.

-Getty acted in some European films, playing supporting parts in Raúl Ruiz's The Territory and in Wim Wenders's The State of Things.
+Getty acted in some European films, playing supporting parts in Raúl Ruiz's The Territory (1981) and in Wim Wenders's The State of Things (1982).
 He and his wife lived for a time in New York City where they consorted with Andy Warhol's art crowd.

-Getty was permanently affected by his kidnapping and suffered from drug and alcohol addiction during the years that followed.
+Getty was permanently affected by his kidnapping and suffered from alcoholism and addictions to other drugs during the years that followed.
 In 1981, he drank a Valium, methadone, and alcohol cocktail which caused liver failure and a stroke, leaving him quadriplegic, partially blind, and unable to speak.
 Afterwards, his mother cared for him, and she sued his father for $28,000 a month to cover his medical needs.
 He never fully recovered and remained severely disabled for the rest of his life.
-By 1987, however, he was able to regain some degree of autonomy, and was able to ski when strapped to a metal frame.
+By 1987, he had regained some degree of autonomy and was able to ski when strapped to a metal frame.

-In 1999, Getty and several other members of his family became citizens of the Republic of Ireland, in return for investments of approximately £1 million each, under a law which has since been repealed.
+In 1999, Getty and several other members of his family became citizens of the Republic of Ireland in return for investments of approximately £1 million each under a law which has since been repealed.

 Getty died at his father's estate at Wormsley Park, Buckinghamshire, on February 5, 2011, aged 54, following a long illness.
 He had been in poor health since his 1981 drug overdose.